measurement-kit/measurement-kit/doc/api/nettests/base_test.md

 respectively, set an increase the verbosity of the logger bound to this test.

+The `add_input` method adds one specific input to the list of inputs to be processed by this test.
+If the test does not take input, the input added using this method will be ignored.
+Otherwise, it will be processed at the beginning of the test, before input read from files (see below) is processed.
+You can call this method multiple times to manually add multiple input.

 The `add_input_filepath` adds one file path to the input paths list, which by default is empty.
-Tests that require input will fail if no input file path is specified, while tests that do not require input will ignore input if it is provided by the caller.
+Tests that require input will fail if no input file path is specified and no input was provided using `add_input`, while tests that do not require input will ignore input if it is provided by the caller.
 If an input file path cannot be openned or read, measurement-kit will emit a warning message, but the test will not fail.
 If an input file path contains the string "${probe_cc}" this is